nodebox/nodebox-opengl/nodebox/README.txt

 - Python 2.5+ : an installer can be downloaded from http://www.python.org/download/
 - Pyglet 1.4+ : an installer can be downloaded from http://www.pyglet.org/

+Your video hardware needs support for OpenGL 2.0.
+If this is not the case, try updating to a new driver.

 INSTALLATION
 ============